jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 (1) The Panel has the following functions:
   (a) to keep under review the law relating to takeovers of specified companies and to recommend to the Minister any changes to that law that it considers necessary:
   (b)
-  (c) For the purposes of paragraph (a), to keep under review practices relating to takeovers of specified companies:
+  (c) for the purposes of paragraph (a), to keep under review practices relating to takeovers of specified companies:
-  (d) To investigate any act or omission or practice for the purpose of exercising its powers and functions under Part 3 of this Act:
+  (d) to investigate any act or omission or practice for the purpose of exercising its powers and functions under Part 3 of this Act:
-  (e) To make determinations and orders and make applications to the Court in accordance with Part 3 of this Act:
+  (e) to make determinations and orders and make applications to the Court in accordance with Part 3 of this Act:
   (ea) to co-operate with any overseas regulator and, for that purpose (but without limiting this function), to communicate, or make arrangements for communicating, to that overseas regulator information obtained by the Panel in the performance of its functions and powers (whether or not confidential) that the Panel considers may assist that overseas regulator in the performance of its functions:
-  (f) To promote public understanding of the law and practice relating to takeovers:
+  (f) to promote public understanding of the law and practice relating to takeovers:
-  (g) To perform such other functions as are conferred on it by this Act.
+  (g) to perform such other functions as are conferred on it by this Act.
 (2) In the exercise of its functions and powers under Part 3 of this Act and the takeovers code, the Panel shall comply with the principles of natural justice.
 (3) Except as expressly provided otherwise in this or any other Act, the Panel must act independently in performing its statutory functions and duties, and exercising its statutory powers, under—
   (a) this Act; and